-Papers discussed in this chapter are oriented primarily for fishery management, because papers for environmentalists for ex., include more information about biological and ecological perspective rather focus on visualization methods.
+Papers discussed in this chapter are oriented primarily for fishery management, because papers for environmentalists, for example, include more information about biological and ecological perspectives rather than focusing on visualization methods.
 However, the content is complicated for readers who are not data analysts or/and experienced computer users.